transmister/work-share/transmister-server-and-web/api-docs/encrpted-transmission.md

 })
 ```

 Also all the sent or received messages are in JSON format as the [fixed structure](./message-structure.md).
-You can encapsulate this feature, this is a demo in JavaScript:
+You can pack this feature, this is a demo in JavaScript:

 ```javascript
 // From transmister/transmister-server-and-web